react-dnd/react-dnd/packages/documentation/markdown/examples/drag-around/custom-drag-layer.md

 We can, however, customize behavior a great deal if we feed the browser an empty image as drag preview.
-This library provides a
-<code>DragLayer</code> that you can use to implement a fixed layer on
-top of your app where you'd draw a custom drag preview component.
+This library provides a `DragLayer` that you can use to implement a fixed layer on top of your app where you'd draw a custom drag preview component.

 Note that we can draw a completely different component on our drag